-Enhanced Career, Credit and other Short-term Counseling
+Enhanced Career, Credit and Other Short-term Counseling

-In addition to the long-term recovery support services previously described (see "How the Program Works"), the LAP offers three additional forms of free counseling to the entire membership: Career, Credit and other Short-term Counseling.
-Career Counseling provides up to three hours of consultation with a local career counselor who is experienced in helping legal professionals through important career transitions; this is by far the most popular form of short-term counseling offered by the program.
-The program also provides up to three sessions of free counseling with a local therapist who specializes in working with legal professionals around any personal issue or concern impacting work productivity -stress, burnout, depression, conflicts with colleagues or family-members, etc. During 2006, in recognition of financial difficulties experienced by a high percentage of LAP participants, the program introduced a free session of credit and financial counseling through a consumer credit counseling agency, available to all members of the Bar.
+In addition to the long-term recovery support services previously described (see page 4, "How the Program Works"), the LAP offers three additional forms of free counseling to the entire membership: Career, Credit and other Short-term Counseling.
+Career Counseling provides up to three hours of consultation with a local career counselor who is experienced in helping legal professionals through important career transitions; this is by far the most popular form of short-term counseling offered by the Program.
+The Program also provides up to three sessions of free counseling with a local therapist who specializes in working with legal professionals around any personal issue or concern impacting work productivity-stress, burnout, depression, conflicts with colleagues or family-members, etc. In recognition of financial difficulties experienced by a high percentage of LAP participants, the Program also provides a free session of credit and financial counseling through a consumer credit counseling agency, available to all members of the Bar.

-Demand for all forms of these short-term services continued to be strong during 2006, with a total of 277 attorneys requesting this short-term assistance, a number very close to the number served by this component of the program during the prior year.
-This component of service will be expanded during 2007 to include an eight-week career transition support group in Los Angeles and San Francisco.
+Demand for all forms of these short-term services continued to be strong during 2007, with a total of 274 attorneys requesting this short-term assistance, almost equal to the number served by this component of the Program during the prior year.
+This component of service may be expanded during 2008 to include an eight-week career transition support group in Los Angeles and San Francisco.